hadarohana/bug-free-giggle/x_team_rules.md

   * Use Facebook group messaging to quickly contact group members and assign tasks and discuss reassignments as needed.

 ## How will we will track progress (and follow-up) on completion of tasks
-* We will check in on our Facebook group and create a google document with tasks and completion
+* We will check in on our Facebook group and create a google document with tasks and completion.
-* Peer review each other's work to make sure that nothing is missed
+* Peer review each other's work to make sure that nothing is missed.
-* Make it a priority to finish tasks early and not get behind
+* Make it a priority to finish tasks early and not get behind.

 ## How will will communicate difficulties with a task assigned to us
 * Let other group members know as soon as you are having trouble.